 Participants are invited to tour the Museum before the conference.
 We will conclude with a light dinner (dietary laws observed).

 The conference is free of charge but pre-registration is required.
 To register, please visit www.mjhnyc.org/conference by March 13, 2014.

 This conference is made possible through the generous sponsorship of Mrs. Fanya Gottesfeld Heller.

 Polish-Jewish Relations in Historical Perspective

 STAJE Seminar for Teachers in Jewish Schools

 To register: Call 646.437.4310 or email email@example.com

-Our professional development programs are made possible through the generous support of The Conference on Jewish Material Claims Against Germany: The Rabbi Israel Miller Fund for Shoah Research, Documentation and Education with additional support from and special thanks to Sigmund Rolat.
+STAJE Seminars are made possible by The Conference on Jewish Material Claims Against Germany: The Rabbi Israel Miller Fund for Shoah Research, Documentation and Education with additional support from and special thanks to Sigmund Rolat.